attevinon/my-dbt-diary-card/README.md

 - [ ] Meds
 - [ ] Therapy check
 - [ ] Joys of the day
+- [ ] Get charts for the selected dates (like you can do with table)
 - [ ] Belarusian translation
 - [ ] Description of entry items
 - [ ] Description of DBT skills